Retirement Intelligence

 No Passive Income Plan

-Only 34% of Singaporeans have any investment income by retirement.
-The rest are 100% dependent on CPF, creating a single point of failure for more than 20 years of retirement.
+Only 34% of Singaporeans have investment income at retirement.
+The rest are 100% CPF-dependent — a single point of failure for 20+ years.

 ⚖️